-The numerator is defined as the sum of three terms.
-The first term consists of the difference between the patient's status and expected event for patients with a time-to-event $\rm X_i$ in $\rm (k_1; k_2]$.
-The second term is the expected number of events for patients with a time-to-event $\rm X_i \geq k_1$ and the third term, which is substracted from the previous two represents the expected number of events for patients with a time-to-event $\rm X_i \geq k_2$.
-When $\rm k_1=0$ and $\rm k_2=k$ then the score test is similar to that of the score test for an early effect (Equation (\ref{Score EE})) and, conversely, when $\rm k_1=k$ and $\rm k_2=\infty$ then the score test is similar to the one for a delayed effect (Equation (\ref{Score DE})).
-We can also note than when $\rm k_1 = 0$ and $\rm k_2 = \infty$, the score test $\rm Z_{ME}$ is equivalent to the OSLRT (Equation (\ref{OSLRT})).
+The numerator consists of three components.
+The first term consists of the difference between the patient's status and the expected number of events for patients with $X_i$ in $(k_1; k_2]$.
+The second term represents the expected number of events for patients with $X_i \geq k_1$, and the third term, subtracted from the previous two, represents the expected number of events for patients with $X_i \geq k_2$.
+When $k_1 = 0$ and $k_2 = k$, the score test reduces to that of the score test of the early effect (Equation (\ref{Score EE})) and, conversely, when $k_1 = k$ and $k_2 = \infty$, it reduces to the delayed effect score test (Equation (\ref{Score DE})).
+Furthermore, when $k_1 = 0$ and $k_2 = \infty$, the score test $\rm Z_{ME}$ is equivalent to the OSLRT (Equation (\ref{OSLRT})).